-Washington College joins the Chesapeake 10 Billion Oysters Partnership, an ambitious initiative to fully restore the Bay’s oyster population by 2025.
+Washington College joins the Chesapeake Oyster Alliance, an ambitious initiative to fully restore the Bay’s oyster population by 2025.

-CHESTERTOWN, MD—Washington College today joined the launch of the Chesapeake 10 Billion Oysters Partnership, a collaborative effort to add 10 billion oysters to the Bay by 2025.
+CHESTERTOWN, MD—Washington College today joined the launch of the Chesapeake Oyster Alliance, a collaborative effort to add 10 billion oysters to the Bay by 2025.
 WC is the only liberal arts college in Maryland among the dozens of participants in Maryland and Virginia, which include the University of Maryland’s Center for Environmental Science, the Virginia Institute of Marine Science, the Coastal Conservation Association, the National Aquarium in Baltimore, regional river associations, watermen, aquaculturists, and NGOs.

 This broad collaboration aims to fully restore the keystone species, which as a filter feeder is historically vital to improving the Bay’s water quality, as well as providing the foundation for a sustainable fishery.
 The effort will also draw new constituencies to the restoration effort and drive economic benefits region-wide to accelerate the oyster’s recovery.

 “This kind of ambitious yet achievable goal is precisely what is needed in so many of our environmental restoration efforts,” says John Seidel, Director of Washington College’s Center for Environment & Society (CES).
 “To realize such a lofty objective, to have real impact, we need an all-hands-on-deck approach.
 We at Washington College will do everything we can to help meet the partnership’s goal, using the power of bivalves to filter the Bay’s waters.”